 Schools are expected to teach all pupils LGBTQ+ content at a timely point in the curriculum.
 This is not delivered as stand-alone unit to children but is embedded into the relationships curriculum.
 We ensure that our teaching is sensitive and age appropriate in its approach and content.
-(DfE guidance p.15) The parent leaflet from the Jigsaw resource, some elements of which we use as a resources to teach RSE, provides information on how this is embedded in the relationships curriculum Including all children - what does Jigsaw teach about LGBT+ relationships?
+(DfE guidance p.15).

-Resources used in school, such as story books, reflect the diverse families we have within our school community.
+Resources used in school, such as story books or images, reflect the diverse families we have within our school community.